MicrosoftDocs/power-platform/power-platform/alm/segmented-solutions-alm.md

 ---
-title: "Use segmented solutions in Power Apps | Microsoft Docs"
+title: "Use segmented solutions in Power Apps"
-description: "Learn about segmented solutions in Power Apps"
+description: "Learn how to use solution segmentation when you distribute solution updates so that only updated entity components are included."
 keywords:
 author: Mattp123
 ms.author: matp